 If you’re hosting overnight guests over Christmas, make sure you show them some gems in our city!
 Here are some FREE and cheap ways to keep them entertained, and give them a taste of Cbus.

 Want us to highlight your event or give it a prime spot at the top of this list?
 Email me about sponsoring this popular post: email@example.com.

 Check out some of the best holiday light displays in the city!
 We have a huge list of Christmas lights all over the city, but Downtown Columbus is the top destination for free lights, with Columbus Commons, Scioto Mile, State Auto Nativity, Lazarus displays, and more.
-It’s an easy way to entertain guests over Christmas!
+It’s an easy way to entertain guests over Christmas – for free!
+I highly recommend a stop at Condado Tacos.

 Easton Town Center is beautiful during the holidays!
 Whether you shop, walk around, or go out to eat, it’s a great destination with the holiday lights, Christmas Tree, train display, and more.
-You can also enjoy a Holiday Carriage Ride or catch a ride on the Easton Trolley.
+You can also enjoy a Holiday Carriage Ride.
 Easton is closed on Christmas Day.

-12 Elves of Dublin Scavenger Hunt: December 1 – December 22, 2019.
+12 Elves of Dublin Scavenger Hunt: December 1 – December 23, 2021.
 Pick up your 12 elves card at one of the downtown locations, and then search through the shops of Historic Dublin to find the 12 Elves.
 When your kiddo finds the elf at each stop, they will get a little prize.
-Collect them all and return your completed card before December 22 to be entered to win one of three grand prize drawings.
+Collect them all and return your completed card to a retailer to be entered to win one of three grand prize drawings.